Chengcheng-Xiao/VASP_OPT_AXIS/README.md

 Where `SSIF` is the (scaled) stress tensor (note that fortran uses Column-major order), `A` is the lattice vector matrix and `STEP` is the step size.

-__This means that fixing the stress tensor elements does not necessarily fix the corresponding lattice components.__
+__NOTE: This means that fixing the stress tensor elements does not necessarily fix the corresponding lattice components.__

 ### Fixing only the diagonal term